opportunity-hack/ohack-slack-bot/praise-bot/README.md

 ---

+## How to set environment variables

+Set the following environment variables for local development
+- SLASH_CMD='/praise-dev'
+- DEBUG_MODE=true
+- To set the SLACK_APP_TOKEN and SLACK_BOT_TOKEN, message Greg for access to the **Praise Bot Dev** on api.slack.com/apps and follow these steps to access the values when you click on **Praise Bot Dev**:
+    - SLACK_APP_TOKEN: Click on 'Basic Information' > Scroll Down to App-Level Token > Click 'Generate Token and Scopes' > Click 'app dev token' > Copy the token value
+    - SLACK_BOT_TOKEN: Click on 'OAuth & Permissions' > Scroll to OAuth Tokens > Click 'Copy' button in text box for Bot User OAuth Token
+    - BACKEND_PRAISE_URL and BACKEND_PRAISE_TOKEN: Contact **Greg Vannoni** on the Opportunity Hack slack workspace for the values

+---

-## Questions and concerns
+## Questions and Concerns

-If any issues arise when setting up the development version of the Praise Bot, join the Opportunity Hack Slack workspace to post a message in the #slack-bot-dev channel or send a direct message to *Andrew Nguyen* for assistance.
+If any issues arise when setting up the development version of the Praise Bot, join the Opportunity Hack Slack workspace to post a message in the #slack-bot-dev channel or send a direct message to *Andrew Nguyen* or *Greg Vannoni* for assistance.

 If you see any functional defects while sending praises to OHack Slack workspace members, message in the #slack-bot-dev channel of the OHack Slack workspace or log an issue at [GitHub Issues](https://github.com/opportunity-hack/ohack-slack-bot/issues)